Ukraine war: German 'dual-use exports' to Russia under scrutiny | DW | 16.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The EU's fourth round of sanctions against Russia's invasion of Ukraine has targeted products that have both civilian and military use.
+The EU's fourth round of sanctions against Russia has targeted products that have both civilian and military use.
 DW explores how dual-use goods, until now, could have slipped under the radar.

 The European Union widened its sanctions on Russia this week in the wake of Moscow's invasion of Ukraine.

-The fourth round of penalties targeted Russian individuals and entities, including those who act as intermediaries for the import of dual-use products — goods, software or technology that have both civilian and military uses.
+The fourth round of penalties is aimed at Russian individuals and entities, including those who act as intermediaries for the import of dual-use products — goods, software or technology that can have both civilian and military uses.

-Brussels is keen to ensure that export products that are originally intended for noncombative purposes aren't diverted to bolster Russia's military and intelligence capabilities.
+Brussels is keen to ensure that export products that are originally intended for civilian purposes aren't diverted to bolster Russia's military and intelligence capabilities.

-As the name suggests, dual-use products are those that can be used for more than one purpose — for both peaceful and military aims.
+As the name suggests, dual-use products are those that can be used for more than one purpose — for both peaceful and military goals.

 Security organizations have warned for years that despite strict controls, products exported by Western countries for peaceful purposes have ended up in weapons and military technology used by unfriendly countries, including Russia.